taehyeong-matrix/CP_decomposition/README.md

 - find_classic.m : Finding CP decomposition of $2\times 2$ matrix multiplication with using $8$ rank 1 tensors
 - find_strassen.m : Finding CP decomposition of $2\times 2$ matrix multiplication with using $7$ rank 1 tensors which same as the Strassen's algorithm
-- find_3_3.m : Finding CP decomposition of determinant of $3\times 3$ matrices which is same to Derksen's $3\times 3$ deterimiant formula
+- find_3_3.m : Finding CP decomposition of determinant of $3\times 3$ matrices which is same to Derksen's $3\times 3$ deteriminant formula
 - find_4_4.m : Finding new formula of determinant of $4\times 4$ matrices
 - det4.m : MATLAB function for computing determinant by using New formula